 Audio production by Turnkey Podcast Productions.
 You’re the expert.
 Your podcast will prove it.

-In this episode, Neil and Miriam discuss:
+In this episode, Neil and Mark discuss:

 Key Takeaways:

-Get in touch with Miriam Airington-Fisher:
+Get in touch with Mark Rockwell:

 Email: hello@momsalawyer.com

-LinkedIn: https://www.linkedin.com/in/miriam-airington-fisher-409b27127/
+LinkedIn: https://www.linkedin.com/in/coachrockwell

 Thank you to our sponsors!

-- Ruby Receptionist – Virtual receptionist & live call services that will help you grow your office (and save money), one call at a time – to learn more, go to http://ruby.com/ or call 844.311.7829
+- Ruby Receptionist – Virtual receptionist & live call services that will help you grow your office (and save money), one call at a time – to learn more, go to https://get.ruby.com/TLE or call 844.311.7829

 - The Net Profit CFO – Ryan Kimler works with attorneys who want to enjoy higher net profits without working longer or harder.
 With just 9 Simple Numbers, Ryan will help you drive more profit to your bottom line-and he won’t confuse you with all the details!
 Connect with Ryan at www.netprofitcfo.com.